The Chalybeate and Pump House

 The Glorious Golden Age of St Ann's Well Gardens.

 It was during this time at St Ann’s that he started making moving pictures and he is credited with being one of the founding fathers of the modern film industry.
 George built his own camera and film studio in the gardens, he shot the first ever close up, and helped to invent colour film.
 During this time activities in the park continued and George used the gardens as a way of making money for his film making.
+View his 1899 "A Kiss In The Tunnel", one of the earliest examples of film editing.

 From Private Gardens to Public Park